 In the world of e-commerce, in particular, it is essential to offer visitors several communication channels on your website.
 Here are some main channels:

 Be accessible by phone and by email

-Do not hesitate to clearly specify on your website that you are available by phone and by email, in case of any requests and additional information.
-The reference of your contact details has a reassuring effect for the customer.
+Do not hesitate to specify on your website that you are available by phone and by email, in case of any requests and additional information.
+The reference of your contact details has a reassuring effect on the customer.

 Use social webs to be in contact

 You must be in attendance on social networks.
-In fact, they are an inherent part of our daily lives today.
-A Twitter account, a Facebook page, or even an Instagram account allows customers to get here and find data about your business, and, at the same time, to communicate with you.
-Emphasize your presence on social networks on your website with logos for example.
+They are an inherent part of our daily lives today.
+A Twitter account, a Facebook page, or even an Instagram account allows customers to get here and find data about your business and, at the same time, communicate with you.
+Emphasize your presence on social networks on your website with logos, for example.